hawkinsw/CPPTimes/compoundassignment.md

 ## What's News

-Mathematicians provide mathematical proof that you can walk and chew gum at the same time.
+Mathematicians provide incontrovertible proof that you can walk and chew gum at the same time.

 ## Compound Assignment Operators